 “Cryptography has existed, in one form or another, for most of recorded history.
 We can see examples of such practices that stretch in complexity from very simple substitution ciphers to the fairly complex electromechanical machines that were used just before the invention of the first modern computing systems.
 Although such primitive cryptographic methods would not stand up under modern methods of cryptographic attacks, they still form the basis for our modern algorithms.” [ J. Andress, The Basics of Information Security, 2014 ]

 Learning To Code

-I initially built simpatico crypto on the extremely limiting and rather disingenuous wordpress dot com platform [you have to start somewhere] and completed the migration to my own hosted space at SiteGround in mid 2020.
+I initially built simpatico crypto on the wordpress dot com platform, and completed the migration to a self hosted WP install at SiteGround in mid 2020.

 Code As A Whole

 Reverse engineering is much of the battle.
 Why something does what it does can be revealed with enough effort of mind.
 Luckily I’ve been able to follow my heart and intellect into this vast computing landscape in which you never stop learning, but, tantalisingly, truth can be known.

 And craft is nothing without dilligent, keen, right minded and patient practice.